 It's definitely overhyped, but no, it's not all hype...
 There are two very good reasons raw apple cider vinegar has gained its superstar status for promoting digestive health.
-Here they are, and how to best add to or sub this put-on-a-pedestal vinegar in your daily regimen.
+Here they are, and how to best add this put-on-a-pedestal vinegar into your daily regimen.

 What Is Raw Apple Cider Vinegar?